-Aerospace engineers design, develop, test, and help produce commercial and military aircraft, spacecraft, surface effect vehicles, missiles, and other related hardware and systems.
-They also design and develop hydrofoil ships, deep diving vessels for oceanographic research, and high-speed rail-type machines.
+Aerospace engineers design, develop, test, and help produce commercial and military aircraft, spacecraft, surface vehicles, missiles, and other related hardware and systems.
+They also design and develop hydrofoil ships, deep diving vessels for oceanographic research, automobiles and high-speed rail-type machines.

 For hands-on experience in your major, you can work through the University's cooperative education program with a West Michigan company or apply for summer engineering internships locally or overseas in China, Germany or Korea.

 Recent WMU graduates with degrees in aerospace engineering are working as:

 Among the companies they work for are major aircraft, spacecraft and automotive manufacturers including:

 - Boeing Company